SoloVid/SplitTime/README.md

 })
 ```

-Note that all TS files in ``src/`` will be included within ``dist/game.js``.
+Note that all TS files will be included within ``dist/game.js``.

 ## Distribution
 All files in a project's home ``dist/`` directory should be served in the production environment.

 ## Editing Collages/Levels
+Level files should be saved with the file extension ``.lvl.yml``.
-Level files should be saved in a project's ``levels/`` directory, but levels are edited via the SplitTime development server.
+Collage files should be saved with the file extension ``.clg.yml``.
+Both of these types can be edited via the SplitTime development server.

-After building the project and starting the development server, launch [localhost:8080/edit](http://localhost:8080/edit) in your browser, and provide the name of your project's directory.
+After building the project and starting the development server, launch [localhost:8080](http://localhost:8080) in your browser to open the development environment.

 Since this document is not meant to be an authoritative source for the editor's interface, we'll assume you can figure out how to use it from that point.